 /public-api/users/“.
 To make a proper URI we need to suffix base URL which is “https://gorest.co.in/” with resource name as “https://gorest.co.in/public-api/users/“.

 GET request does not required any body i.e. payload i.e Request body.
 You can notice ‘body’ tab is disabled in postman for GET request in above image.

-Since we don’t require any authorisation and headers as of now, so skipping those tabs.
 Now click on Send button.
 You will see response body in JSON down.
 You can see details of all users listed in response body.
 Details of one user is below: